KQM-git/TCL/docs/evidence/combat-mechanics/cooldowns.md

 **Added:** <Version date="2021-04-18" />
 **Last tested:** <VersionHl date="2021-04-18" />

-**Findings:** Multi-charge Elemental skills \(C0/C1 Xiao, C1 Sucrose, ...\) snapshot cooldown reduction at the time the Skill is cast, not the cooldown reduction at the time the next charge starts charging \(or appears to from in-game UI\).
+**Findings:** Multi-charge Elemental Skills \(C0/C1 Xiao, C1 Sucrose, ...\) snapshot cooldown reduction at the time the Skill is cast, not the cooldown reduction at the time the next charge starts charging \(or appears to from in-game UI\).
 Additionally, held abilities \(Jean E, Childe E, ...\) use CDR at the time their cooldown starts, not on cast/hold start.

 **Evidence:**
 [Testing with Xiao and Chongyun C2](https://youtu.be/MB_IR0OStgA)

 **Significance:**
-CDR may be very beneficial for characters with multi-charge skills.
+CDR may be very beneficial for characters with multi-charge Skills.

-**Note:** The snapshotting ultimately does not matter for static sources of CDR, from gear, resonance, etc. The added benefit for multi-charge skills would be from on-demand sources like Chong, to be able to pop the CDR, blow your charges, and then not have to worry about the buff/field effect until your charges are back while retaining the reduced cooldown.
+**Note:** The snapshotting ultimately does not matter for static sources of CDR, from gear, resonance, etc. The added benefit for multi-charge Skills would be from on-demand sources like Chong, to be able to pop the CDR, blow your charges, and then not have to worry about the buff/field effect until your charges are back while retaining the reduced cooldown.

 ## Sacrificial Passive With Multiple E Stacks